bing-hsu/bing-hsu.github.io/content/posts/pytorch-nn/Autorag.md

 ```

 In PyTorch, the `.grad` attribute is not overwritten every time you
-call
-`<expr>.backward()`; instead, the new gradients are **added** to
+call `<expr>.backward()`; instead, the new gradients are **added** to
-whatever is
-already stored there.
+whatever is already stored there.

 This feature can be helpful:

 - Large Batch Memory Efficiency: If you have a massive dataset that
-  doesn't fit
-  in your GPU memory, you can split it into smaller "mini-batches."
+  doesn't fit in your GPU memory, you can split it into smaller "mini-batches."
-  You run
-  `.backward()` on each mini-batch to accumulate the gradients, and
+  You run `.backward()` on each mini-batch to accumulate the gradients, and
-  only update
-  your weights once at the very end.
+  only update your weights once at the very end.
 - Complex Graphs: In some advanced architectures, you might need to
-  sum
-  gradients from different parts of the network before taking a step.
+  sum gradients from different parts of the network before taking a step.

 To reset `tensor.grad`:

-- `tensor.grad.zero_()` method (note the underscore, which means "
+- `tensor.grad.zero_()` method (note the underscore, which a convention
-  in-place" in
-  PyTorch):
+that implies "in-place" operations in PyTorch):

 ```py
 x.grad.zero_()